 }

-pending, validated, charged, shipped, completed, failedvalidate, charge, ship, notifyThe result is a Petri net we can simulate.
+Code-to-flow extracts six places (pending, validated, charged, shipped, completed, failed), four transitions (validate, charge, ship, notify), and the arcs connecting them.
 ODE analysis shows flow rates through the pipeline.
-We can check for deadlocks (what if charge fails but we still try to ship?).
-We can generate a full application from the model.
+We can check for deadlocks — what if charge fails but we still try to ship? — and generate an application from the verified model.

-This also works as a comprehension tool.
+The LLM handles the pattern recognition — identifying states, transition triggers, resource consumption — and produces a model that makes the implicit structure explicit.
+It also works as a comprehension tool.
 Paste unfamiliar code, get back a Petri net that shows the flow.
-The visual model is often easier to reason about than the source.
+The visual model is often easier to reason about than reading the source.

-Web UI — Visit pilot.pflow.xyz/code-to-flow/ and paste code directly.
-Two-panel layout: code on the left, model on the right.
-Copy the JSON or open it in the visual editor.
+Web UI — pilot.pflow.xyz/code-to-flow/.
+Code on the left, model on the right.
+Copy JSON or open in the visual editor.

-MCP Tool — The petri_code_to_flow tool is available for Claude Desktop, Cursor, and other MCP clients.
-Ask Claude to analyze code and it calls the tool directly, returning a Petri net in conversation.
+MCP Tool — petri_code_to_flow works with Claude Desktop, Cursor, and other MCP clients.
+Claude calls the tool directly and returns a Petri net in conversation.

 design model → generate code → deploy